 Cloverly (name inspired by a lucky four-leaf clover) offers combined experience across many industries, from textiles to stationery, from large-scale murals to children’s book illustrations.
 Newest addition to their list of skills: tele-conferencing.
 It’s taken a lot of that this past year to span several time zones in order to organize their debut at SURTEX 2015.

-“I had an amazing art teacher in high school who helped me realize what it was I wanted to do with my life” -- Jennifer Orkin Lewis
+A: “I had an amazing art teacher in high school who helped me realize what it was I wanted to do with my life” — Jennifer Orkin Lewis

 “I knew I’d be an artist when I was a little girl… For me it was the obvious choice.
 I moved to Brooklyn at 17 for art school and never left” – Kristen Balouch